-With the exception of those in the first year of the program, graduate students must seek their own faculty advisors.
+Beginning in Year Two of the program, graduate students are expected to seek their own faculty advisors.
+Only members of the Graduate Faculty of the Department of Sociology or those specifically appointed by the Graduate Committee can act as advisors to graduate students.
 Although students find advisors in many different ways, the procedure for doing so often begins by locating faculty members with interests that match their own.
 After an introductory meeting, the student and faculty member should discuss each other's expectations, capacities, and timelines.
-Once a faculty member agrees to serve in the role of advisor, the student should notify the Graduate Assistant in writing or by email.
+Once a faculty member agrees to serve in the role of advisor, the student should notify the Graduate Program Assistant in writing or by email (this should happen no later than October 1st of Year Two).
 Students should then work with the advisor to select other faculty members to serve on comprehensive examination and dissertation committees.
+Students may change advisors at any time, and are responsible for informing the Graduate Program Assistant and the affected faculty of any changes.